On this page

 Are online CNA classes in Raleigh more affordable than campus programs?

-CNA classes are affordable whether taken online or in-person, and schools like Durham Tech and Wake Tech do not charge higher tuition rates for hybrid learners.
+CNA classes are affordable whether taken online or in-person, and schools like Durham Tech and Wake Tech do not charge different tuition rates for hybrid learners.
 Enrolling in online courses does have hidden financial value, though.
 Whether by saving money on gas or spending the time saved earning money, online classes afford the chance to complete at least some coursework at your own pace.

 Can I complete my Raleigh CNA training faster by taking classwork online?